Risk, responsibility and experience: Exploring complex relations with alcohol

 A key part of establishing how responsibility works and how it might create positive, community sanctioned relations with alcohol, is to explore the individual and social contexts in which drinking occurs.
 Participant observation and focus groups, conducted in the context of multiple drinking occasions in urban, suburban, rural and remote parts of New South Wales are conducted to explore how drinkers think about (ir)responsibility and alcohol use.

-What does irresponsible drinking mean and how do drinkers recognize and undertake it?
+What does irresponsible drinking mean and how do drinkers recognise and undertake it?

-- Related to the above, as a practice that is both risky and permissible, alcohol drinking is commonly regarded as a key context in which people can practice and hone becoming goot citizens.
+- Related to the above, as a practice that is both risky and permissible, alcohol drinking is commonly regarded as a key context in which people can practice and hone becoming good citizens

-What are the foundational elements of risk as conceived and acted upon by drinkers, and how do they relate to conceptualizations and expressions of responsibility?
+What are the foundational elements of risk as conceived and acted upon by drinkers, and how do they relate to conceptualisations and expressions of responsibility?

 What value do drinkers give to responsible drinking?